Brisbane Water Secondary College

-Established in 2001, the College catered for approximately 1,500 students in 2018, from Year 7 to Year 12, of whom ten percent identified as Indigenous Australians and ten percent were from a language background other than English.
-The College is operated by the New South Wales Department of Education; and the College principal is Paul Gilmore.

 History

 Brisbane Water Secondary College is a public high school that was created in 2002 by the merging of Umina High School and Woy Woy High School.
 Both former high schools now constitute the two campuses of the Secondary College.
 The Umina Campus, located along Veron Road, Umina Beach, caters for Middle School students from Years 7 to 9 and the Woy Woy Campus, located along Edward Street, Woy Woy, caters for Senior School students from Years 10 to 12.
-The logo of the new school was a Griffin, a mythical hybrid of a lion and an eagle to symbolise the joining of the two schools into one college.

 Facilities

-The Umina Campus has a large agriculture farm used for teaching across Years 7 to 12.
-The Cattle Club has won many awards in agricultural shows with its Limousin steers and with students for judging and parading.
-The campus has an art space program which offers both experience and knowledge in astrology and further the terrain outside of the atmospheric norms.